Ambiki/pacing/README.md

 # Pacing

 Pacing is a tool that enables therapists to better manage and track their caseload.
 It is built for cases where there are therapy frequency limitations that need to be adhered to.
-For example, in the case of an [IEP (Individualized Education Program)](https://ambiki.com/glossary-concepts/iep), 504 plan, or a Services plan.
+For example, in the case of an [IEP (Individualized Education Program)](https://ambiki.com/glossary-concepts/iep), 504 plan, or a Service plan.
 This gem helps to calculate remaining visits as well as a therapist's current pace to meet visit mandates.

 - 🐇 Ahead of pace
 - 😁 On pace